mycom-int/gwthighcharts/README.md

 #Responsive Highcharts in GWT

-I this project we demonstrate how to handle responsive charts in layout panels.
+In this project we demonstrate how to handle responsive charts in layout panels.

 We use Highcharts 3.0.10
 Moxie wrapper 1.6

 ## Initial rendering
 At first rendering the chart does not have the right size.
-So we use a defereed scheduler to resize the chart.
+So we use a deferred scheduler to resize the chart.

         Scheduler scheduler = Scheduler.get();